Towards a history of the

 Five books are of outstanding interest to the historian of the Turkish bath.
 Each is by an individualist whose contribution to the subject is unique.

 Finally, in this group, is The Turkish bath by Robert Owen Allsop.
 Though it is now over one hundred years old, it was a first class comprehensive guide to the construction of Turkish baths written for contemporary architects and builders.
-It remains the most recent work of any importance to have been written on Victorian Turkish baths.
+It remained the most recent work on Victorian Turkish baths, until my own was published in 2015.

 In the nature of things, most of the contemporary works dealing with the effects of the Turkish bath on the human body are inaccurate or, at best, seriously out of date.
 Because the Turkish bath is now in terminal decline, very little new medical research is undertaken.
 Yet while the type of heat provided in the sauna is different from that of the Turkish bath, many of its effects on the body will be broadly similar.
 So it is most welcome that in 1988 a special edition of Annals of clinical research, published (in English) in Helsinki was devoted wholly to the sauna.
 In addition to sixteen papers on the physiological effects of the sauna on the human body, there are others on psychoanalytical aspects, sport, children, and alcohol.
 All will be of value in any modern study of medical aspects of the Turkish bath.